mozilla-conduit/review/README.md

 - `patch.create_bookmark` : Affects only when patching a Mercurial repository.
 If `True` moz-phab will create a bookmark (based on the last revision number) for the new DAG branch point.
+- `patch.create_topic : Affects only when patching a Mercurial repository.
+    Requires the `topic` extension to be enabled.
+If `True` moz-phab will create a topic (based on the last revision number) for the new DAG branch point.
 - `patch.always_full_stack` : When `False` and the patched revision has successors, moz-phab will ask if the whole stack should be patched instead.
 If `True` moz-phab will do it without without asking.